-With the possibility of children having to isolate and therefore complete learning online it is even more important that parents and carers understand the importance of a safe online environment.
-Parents and carers should set age-appropriate parental controls on digital devices and use internet filters to block malicious websites.
+As children spend more and more time online, it is increasingly important that parents and carers understand the importance of a safe online environment.
+There are many risks associated with being online and parents and carers should set age-appropriate parental controls on digital devices and use internet filters to block malicious websites.
 These are usually free, but often need to be turned on.

 The following sites contain useful resources to support parents and carers to keep their children safe online:

 - support for parents and carers to keep children safe online, which outlines resources to help keep children safe from different risks online and where to go to find support and advice

 - Thinkuknow provides advice from the National Crime Agency (NCA) on staying safe online